pghvlaans/yalpack/README.md

 Upgrade and downgrade tests were successful for acl and attr (10.1 stable and dev).

 As might be expected, the situation for glibc is more complicated.
-For yalpack-0.1.7, it was possible to move between glibc-2.32 and 2.33 on a 10.1 LFS (stable) system that had been built with glibc-2.32.
+For yalpack-0.1.8, it was possible to move between glibc-2.32 and 2.33 on a 10.1 LFS (stable) system that had been built with glibc-2.32, provided that no critical packages (e.g. acl, attr) had been built with glibc-2.33 in the mean time.

 The 10.1 LFS dev system used for testing had been built with glibc-2.33; an attempted downgrade to 2.32 managed to install the files, but calls of cat, etc. relying on glibc-2.33 subsequently failed, resulting in the full installation process being incomplete.
 The system was bricked thereafter.

-In summary, then, findings for glibc upgrades and downgrades with yalpack-0.1.7 are as follows:
+In summary, then, findings for glibc upgrades and downgrades with yalpack-0.1.8 are as follows:

 * With LFS 10.1 stable:
 	* Upgrades: tested to work (2.32 to 2.33)